achrafsouk/fast-secure-ecommerce-demo/README.md

 # Architecture

 The backend of the application includes the following components:
-* A nextJS based SSR application hosted on EC2 instances behind an Application Load Balancer.
+* A nextJS based Server Side Rendered (SSR) application hosted on EC2 instances behind an Application Load Balancer.
 * DynamoDB tables to store user and product information.
-* S3 buckets to store original and transformed images such as product images.
+* S3 buckets to store original and transformed images (e.g. product images).
-* A Lambda function that is responsible for transforming images.
+* A Lambda function that is responsible for transforming images (e.g. optimizing format or resizing).

 The backend is exposed to the internet through a CloudFront distribution and protected with AWS WAF.
-CloudFront Functions coupled with KeyValueStore, implement edge logic such as: A/B testing, redirections, image format detection, etc..
+CloudFront Functions coupled with KeyValueStore, implement edge logic such as: A/B testing, HTTP redirections, image format detection, etc..

 ![](docs-images/architecture.png)